tz-ash/SarthakManager/README.md

 The Support group can be reached out to at our [SupprtChat](https://t.me/HackfreaksSupport), where you can ask for help about MrHackfreaksRobot,discover/request new features, report bugs, and stay in the loop whenever a new update is available.

+# Required Info

+> Those Who Are using Heroku Postgres as their DB; Kindly Go for Alpha Branch
+> And For those who are using External Database as their DB: Kindly Go For DBChanger Branch

 ## How to setup/deploy.